 When, after several weeks, the "book" was done, my mother typed it, I illustrated it, and I had my finished product.
 It gave me a wonderful feeling that I had created something solid from my imagination.

 Between age four and a half and my early thirties, which is when I decided to write my second book, I had a few adventures.
 After graduating from high school I went to school in Italy for a while, lived among my many cousins over there, and learned to speak Italian since none of my cousins speaks a word of English.
 I actually got to help with the wine making, including smashing the grapes with my feet!
 (Note: Stomping grapes is a lot more difficult and tiring, and less romantic than one might think.
-Especially when you’re covered with sticky grape juice up to your thighs, and realize the town’s running water has already been turned off for the day!)
+Especially when you’re covered with sticky grape juice and realize the town’s running water has already been turned off for the day!)
 I got married when I was still a teenager and had two wonderful children.
-I was always interested in music and dance, and spent time as a piano teacher, guitar teacher, dance teacher, and a professional dancer.
-(No, not disco – Appalachian Clogging) When my kids were a little older I finally got around to finishing college, then got a master's degree and taught college classes.
+I was always interested in music and dance, and spent time as a piano teacher, guitar teacher, dance teacher, and member of a professional Appalacian Clogging troupe.
+When my kids were a little older I finally got around to finishing college, then got a master's degree and taught college classes.
 There was one hint that should have given me a clue as to my life's work: from first grade on, I read children's novels whenever I could find the time.